dstien/restunts2/README.md

 The Watcom Debugger `wd` can be used to interactively debug the game in a DOS environment.

-Copy or symlink the executable to a directory with the game data files and start the debugger:
+Copy or symlink the executables to a directory with the game data files and start the debugger:
 ```
-C:\STUNTS> wd restunto.exe
+C:\STUNTS> wd restunts.exe
 ```
 Inside the debugger you may want to set the source file paths, adjust settings or UI layout, and save the configuration to a file that can be loaded on startup.
-This example starts the debugger in VESA 80x50 mode, loads a stored configuration, and debugs `restunto.exe` with the Roland MT-32 sound driver:
+This example starts the debugger in VESA 80x50 mode, loads a stored configuration, and debugs `restunts.exe` with the Roland MT-32 sound driver:
 ```
-C:\STUNTS> wd -co=80 -li=50 -invoke=restunto.dbg restunto.exe /smt
+C:\STUNTS> wd -co=80 -li=50 -invoke=restunts.dbg restunts.exe /smt
 ```
 Watcom also supports remote debugging. `LDFLAGS` can be set for the `dos16` make target to produce debug data in DWARF or CodeView format for use with other debuggers.
 See the [Open Watcom Linker User's Guide](https://open-watcom.github.io/open-watcom-v2-wikidocs/lguide.pdf) for details.

-Since code and data alignments are preserved, restunts can be debugged side by side with the original game for comparison.
+Since code and data alignments are preserved, `restunts.exe` can be debugged side by side with `restunto.exe` or the retail version for comparison.

 ## Analysis

 Analysis of the original machine code is done with [Ghidra](https://www.nsa.gov/ghidra).
-Since the analysis database consists of binary files unsuitable for merging in git, Ghidra provides its own server component for multi-user collaboration.
+The analysis database consists of binary files that are unsuitable for merging in git, but Ghidra provides its own server component for multi-user collaboration.

 ### Opening the Ghidra project
 1. In the main Ghidra project window click *File → New Project...*.